 With climate becoming gradually milder, from 10.000 years ago, people started to settle.

-Early permanent habitation was only possible a few slightly elevated spots.
+Early permanent habitation was only possible on a few slightly elevated spots.
 Like along the sea and river dunes.
-And of course on the higher grounds east of Amsterdam.
+And of course on the higher grounds east of Amsterdam created by the ice age glaciers.

 There, a great number of neolitic barrows bear witness of Bronze Age farming communities.